Effective Year-End Tax Planning Strategies for Individuals and Business Owners

 Defer income to next year

-Another end of year tax strategy is deferring income.
-This strategy can apply to business owners or even investors.
-As a business owner, you could delay invoicing clients to the following year.
-As an investor, say you have a deal that’s about to pay out at the end of this year.
-Perhaps you can defer a portion of the payment to next year (even if just to Jan 1st) so that the income would be split between two years, therefore lowering your taxable income this year.
+This strategy can apply to business owners or investors.
+As a business owner, delay invoicing clients until January.
+As an investor, if a deal is about to pay out, explore if you can defer a portion of the payment to the following year.
+This spreads income across two years, lowering your taxable income for the current year.

 Tax loss harvesting